 There is strong scientific evidence from cognitive psychology which shows the benefits of self-quizzing in promoting retrieval strength.
 This is your ability to quickly recall key facts related to your subject or topic.

 Knowledge Organisers are a key way to help you learn.
 Each knowledge organiser has the key information which needs to be memorised to help you master your subject and be successful in lessons.

-- Sign your self-check sheet after you have finished your full page each day.
+Students must sign their self-check sheet after they have finished their homework each day.

-- Get your self-check sheet signed by your tutor each morning in form time.
+Students must get their self-check sheet signed by their tutor each morning in tutor time.